-Say hello to the most flavorful tomato soup ever!
-This creamy tomato basil bisque is made with roasted tomatoes and roasted garlic, which add lots of flavor depth.
+This is the most flavorful tomato soup ever!
+My tomato basil bisque is made with oven roasted tomatoes and roasted garlic for incredible flavor depth.

 You’ll love how smooth and creamy it is.
-Pair it with a simple grilled cheese, your favorite sandwich, or a side salad.
-Great for lunch or dinner!
+Pair it with a simple grilled cheese, your favorite sandwich, or a simple salad.
+It’s also freezer-friendly, so definitely make a big batch!

-We love it as much as we love this Creamy Tomato Tortellini Soup.
-As you can tell, we’re tomato soup fans over here!
+We love it as much as we love this Tomato Tortellini Soup.

 Why we love making tomato basil bisque at home: